wp-plugins/custom-content-by-country/readme.txt

 e.g. [CBC country="gb" show="y" id="my_cbc_id" style="color:yellow;"]Custom Content for GB[/CBC]

+= How does the W3 Total Cache option work exactly? =

+W3 Total Cache allows you to (programmatically) set caching options on a per-page basis.
+This means we can say for any WordPress page/post that is loaded, to allow caching, or not.

+As of version 2.11, I have added the global plugin option to turn off page caching for ONLY those pages that use this shortcode.
+If you use this shortcode throughout your website using your theme, and you enable this option, you will effectively turn off page caching for your entire site.

+Remember this only affects page caching.
+It doesn't affect any browser caching, database or object caching etc.  If you don't know what this means, read the FAQ on the W3 Total Cache plugin for more info.

 = Do you make any other plugins? =

 We also created the [Manage Multiple WordPress Site Better Tool: Worpit](http://worpit.com/?src=wporg) for people with multiple WordPress sites to manage.